-The Basic Science conference covers a variety of topics.
+The Basic Science Conference covers a variety of topics.
 Similar to the Team Conferences, residents present and lead discussion, and faculty members assist as facilitators.
-These weekly sessions are teleconferenced to affiliate hospitals, enabling all residents to participate.
+These weekly sessions are teleconferenced to affiliate hospitals, enabling participation of all applicable residents.

 The GI/Tumor Board is a weekly multidisciplinary conference where residents discuss pre- and post-operative management of oncological cases.

 Unique to Mount Sinai, the Surgical Skills Laboratory is a monthly series of practical or technical sessions, teaching residents basic operative skills with both inanimate and animal models.
-This lab will increasingly incorporate surgical simulation technology with increased difficulty at each progressive session.
+This lab incorporates surgical simulation technology with increased difficulty at each progressive session.